 Members who have belonged as a paying member in good standing to the Club for 40 consecutive years can request to the Board of Directors to receive emeritus status upon their 41st year of membership.
 Patrons with emeritus status cannot vote on any Club policies or issues.
 Patrons with emeritus status do not pay membership dues, but must pay all guest and additional service fees.
 Emeritus status does not ever convey to any other family members, guests, or caregivers.

 ARTICLE III.
 CANDIDATES FOR MEMBERSHIP

 Applications for membership shall be submitted in writing to the Chairman of the Membership Committee and shall be passed upon by the Board of Directors.
 Applications for membership shall be regulated as prescribed in Article V of the Constitution.
-A deposit of $100.00 shall accompany the application and will be applied toward the initiation fee, which will be refundable if the applicant withdraws his application.
-However, the deposit will be forfeited if the applicant declines membership when offered.
+A nonrefundable fee of $100.00 must be received promptly following the submission of the application for the candidate for membership to be placed on the waitlist.

 Homeowners with property lines abutting the Club’s property boundaries can be placed at the top of the Club’s membership wait list upon the homeowner’s application to the wait list.
 Homeowners should request the abutting property privilege upon mailing in their wait list fee.
 Upon accepting an available membership slot, these homeowners are subject to all other fees, dues, processes and regulations as outlined in the By-Laws.

 A member may terminate his membership by sending his written resignation to the Treasurer ofmthe Club but such resignation may not be accepted unless all indebtedness due to the Club by the member so resigning shall have first been paid in full.
 The Board of Directors shall have the authority to terminate the membership of any member for cause, after due process, when such action is deemed to be in the best interest of the Club.